 If you believe that things happen for a reason, then my introduction to Brittney of Aiyana Jewelry was fate.
 Her incredible journey of recovery from Late Stage Lyme Disease is a shout out to everyone looking for the next best thing while neglecting self-care practices.

 We are all striving to make our mark but only seem to stop when our bodies fail us.
 Picking yourself up again is a challenge you often face alone.
 For Brittney, the illness consumed her life as she spent years in and out of the ICU and trying treatments all across North America in an attempt to keep herself alive.
-She lost loved ones and was consumed by PTSD, grief and depression in the aftermath of it all as the world she left behind on her healing journey was no longer the same when she began to recover.
-After a major nervous breakdown, she channelled all her strength into learning how to walk again.
-She found a way out of the darkness by meditating, praying, developing a spiritual practice, strengthening her mind, and continuing with her educational passions.
+She lost loved ones and was consumed by PTSD, grief and depression in the aftermath of it all, as the world she left behind on her healing journey was no longer the same when she began to recover.
+After a major nervous breakdown, she channeled all her strength into learning how to walk again.
+She found a way out of the darkness by meditating, praying and developing spiritual practices that strengthened her mind.
 Read up on her moving story to further understand why she makes intention jewellery and how it became a self-care practice.

 Let’s start from the beginning.
 How did you get started making jewellery and how has it healed you?